 Figure 7 Superior mesenteric artery-aorta distance in four body positions in eight individuals.
-A: Distance change of SMA-Ao from the baseline position (supine position).
+A: Distance change of superior mesenteric artery-aorta (SMA-Ao) from the baseline position (supine position).
 Dots indicate individual results.
-Bars indicate median with interquartile range; B: Fourteen individuals included five cases of SMAS and nine healthy controls (age, sex, and absolute distance of SMA-Ao mm).
+Bars indicate median with interquartile range; B: Fourteen individuals included five cases of superior mesenteric artery syndrome and nine healthy controls (age, sex, and absolute distance of SMA-Ao mm).
 The absolute distance of SMA-Ao (mm) in thirteen individuals were shown in each position.
 The SMA-Ao distances were measured by ultrasonography.
 If it was difficult to detect the duodenum, the subjects ingested 200 mL of water which is a modified method of drinking-ultrasonography test.
 Statistical analysis was performed by GraphPad Prism version 10.0.2 with Dunn’s multiple comparisons tests with ANOVA.
 1Indicates the present case. aP < 0.01.
 The heat map indicates the best and worst positions of the SMA-Ao distance in each individual.
 SMA: Superior mesenteric artery; Ao: Aorta; SMAS: Superior mesenteric artery syndrome.